yuukarii/security-journey/htb/SolarLab/solar-lab-logs.md

 All credentials are not incorrect.
 But the format of username is "FirstL".

-Regconize Blake.byte is invalid, change it to BlakeB pass `ThisCanB3typedeasily1@`and successfully login to the report website.
+Regconize Blake.byte is invalid, change it to `BlakeB` with password `ThisCanB3typedeasily1@`and successfully login to the report website.

 ![alt text](image-1.png)